grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - If the failing service is going OOM (`OOMKilled`): scale up or increase the memory
 - If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there
   - If crashing service is query-frontend, querier or store-gateway, and you have "activity tracker" feature enabled, look for `found unfinished activities from previous run` message and subsequent `activity` messages in the log file to see which queries caused the crash.

+#### Alertmanager

+How to **investigate**:

+- Looking at `Mimir / Alertmanager` dashboard you should see in which part of the stack the error originates
+- If some replicas are going OOM (`OOMKilled`): scale up or increase the memory
+- If the failing service is crashing / panicking: look for the stack trace in the logs and investigate from there

 ### MimirIngesterUnhealthy